Resource theory of quantum uncomplexity

 Quantum complexity is emerging as a key property of many-body systems, including black holes, topological materials, and early quantum computers.
 A state's complexity quantifies the number of computational gates required to prepare the state from a simple tensor product.
 The greater a state's distance from maximal complexity, or ``uncomplexity,'' the more useful the state is as input to a quantum computation.
 Separately, resource theories---simple models for agents subject to constraints---are burgeoning in quantum information theory.
 We unite the two domains, confirming Brown and Susskind's conjecture that a resource theory of uncomplexity can be defined.
 The allowed operations, \emph{fuzzy operations,} are slightly random implementations of two-qubit gates chosen by an agent.
 We formalize two operational tasks, uncomplexity extraction and expenditure.
 Their optimal efficiencies depend on an entropy that we engineer to reflect complexity.
 We also present two monotones, uncomplexity measures that decline monotonically under fuzzy operations, in certain regimes.
 This work unleashes on many-body complexity the resource-theory toolkit from quantum information theory.

 Quantum complexity has recently swept from quantum computation across many-body physics.
-A state's \emph{quantum complexity} quantifies the difficulty of preparing the state from a simple fiducial state.
-For instance, a random circuit's output has a quantum complexity that advantages certain quantum computations over their classical counterparts \cite{PhysRevLett.121.030501,Boixo,Arute_19_Quantum}.
-In condensed matter, topological phases are distinguished by complexities that scale linearly with the system size~\cite{PhysRevA.88.032321,PhysRevLett.107.210501}.
-In many-body physics, chaotic evolutions increase complexity beyond when most physical quantities, such as correlators, equilibrate~\cite{Haferkamp_21_Linear}.
+A state's \emph{quantum complexity} quantifies the difficulty of preparing the state from a simple fiducial state, often labeled $\ket{0^\Sites}$ for $\Sites$ qubits, or of uncomputing a state to $\ket{0^\Sites}$.
+For instance, a random circuit's output has a quantum complexity that advantages certain quantum computations over classical competitors \cite{PhysRevLett.121.030501,Boixo,Arute_19_Quantum}.
+Complexity also quantifies the difficulty of discrimination and of preparing superpositions~\cite{Aaronson_20_On,Girolami_21_Quantifying,Girolami_19_How}.
+In condensed matter, topological phases are distinguished by complexities that scale linearly with the system size~\cite{Chen_11_Classification,Ahoronov_11_On,PhysRevLett.107.210501,PhysRevA.88.032321,Miller_18_Latent,Ali_20_Post,Liu_20_Circuit,Xiong_20_Nonanalyticity,Caputa_22_Quantum}.
+In many-body physics, random evolutions increase complexity beyond when most physical quantities, including correlators, equilibrate~\cite{Brandao_21_Models,Haferkamp_21_Linear,Li_22_Short,Brown_21_Quantum}.
+Complexity saturation therefore forms a late stage of quantum many-body equilibration.
 This observation underpins a proposal about the anti-de-Sitter-space/conformal-field-theory (AdS/CFT) holographic correspondence: There, a wormhole connecting two black holes is dual to a field-theoretic state.
 The state's complexity is conjectured to be proportional to the wormhole's length~\cite{Susskind_16_Computational,Stanford_14_Complexity,Brown_16_Complexity,Brown_18_Second,Bouland_19_Computational,Brown_16_Holographic}.
-Such examples render complexity as a physical quantity that illuminates chaotic systems' behaviors.
+Such diverse applications portray complexity as a physically impactful property.

-Quantum computation is best begun with a low-complexity state (Fig.~\ref{fig:SusskindCircuitsAndComplexity}\textbf{(a)}): A quantum computer needs ``clean'' qubits in a simple product state, as we need blank paper when computing with a pencil.
+Quantum computation is best begun with a low-complexity state: A quantum computer needs ``clean'' qubits in the state $\ket{0^n}$ as we need blank paper when computing with a pencil.